-Run by our Marketing Team, we will talk about a large range of topics, from how to order coffee and where to find the best Biang biang mian, to just talking about the weather and the last slang we just learned in Chinese.
+Run by our Marketing Team, we will talk about a large range of topics, from how to order coffee and where to find the best Biang biang mian, to just talking about the weather and the latest slang we just learned in Chinese.

 Want more from LTL?

-If you wish to hear more from LTL Mandarin School why not join our mailing list.
-We give plenty of handy information on learning Chinese, useful apps to learn the language and everything going on at our LTL schools!
-Sign up below and become part of our ever growing community!
+We give plenty of handy information on learning Chinese, useful apps to learn the language and everything going on at our LTL schools.